-- Note: The 90-day total does not include any days in which the birds were secured indoors on the advice of the flock veterinarian due to a specific disease risk or other health concern. - (Required for all systems that employ rotation) Documentation must be available describing the rotation schedule for the relocation of mobile housing units or the rotation schedule for access to specific portions of the pasture or free range. - Please note: later in these Animal Welfare Standards Guidelines, the "On-Site/ Environment" section specifies additional requirements for systems with Exterior Access.
+- Include provisions for the maintenance and cleaning of exterior substrate; and - Include a program for the disinfection of exterior surfaces between flocks. - Please note: Later in these Animal Welfare Standards Guidelines, the "On-Site/ Environment" section specifies additional requirements for systems with Exterior Access.
 These will be verified on-site by the auditor during the annual animal welfare audit.

 Catching and Handling SOPs must be available and focus on maintaining high standards of animal welfare during end-of-flock disposition.
-(See "End-of-Flock Disposition" section.)
+(See "End-of-flock Disposition" section.)